Hero Background

 Is it a slow market?

-If your property is not selling it could simply be down to a slow market.
+If your property isn't selling it could simply be down to a slow market.
 Factors which could come into play include too much stock on the market, too few buyers or broader economic factors like high interest rates or a depressed local labour market.
 Any of these factors could force you to be more flexible.

 Also try get as much feedback from potential buyers as possible.
 They might have spotted something you haven't, like a large construction project about to begin in your suburb.